divesh-netizen/divesh-netizen/readme.md

 ### Hi there, I'm Divesh - aka [divesh-netizen][website] 👋

-## I'm a Full Stack Developer at RazorEdge Analytics(StartUp) and I am huge interest in Data Science , machine learning and Deep learning and Trying to Learn Whatever I could!!
+## I serve as a Full Stack Developer at Razor Edge Analytics, where I handle both front-end and back-end development using Python (Flask) and React
+## Working in the financial sector, I've cultivated a strong interest in Machine Learning and Data Science.
+These skills are actively applied in my current role, where I work with complex financial data.
+My expertise extends to DevOps practices, which have further enriched my technical toolkit.
+## In my pursuit of continuous growth, I've also learned and successfully applied the MERN stack, demonstrating my adaptability and commitment to expanding my skillset.
+I also adding related Project Here.

 ## You can check My All Project Mostly are From Full Stack or Machine Learning.
 I will Be adding More......

-- 🌱 I’m currently learning Java..., aise hi sexy lg ra tha 🤣
+## My All 6 Pinned Project Showcase my skill in flask, React, MERN stack and Mack=hine Learning you can check out them.....

+- 🌱 I recently Learned MERN Stack.
+I’m currently engage in project related to it...,
-- 👯 I’m looking for Job and have quite experience in flask Backend and frontend React.
+- 👯 I’m looking for Job and have quite experience in flask and React with Full-Stack-Knowledge.
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love chai over coffee.
 - 🎵 Love 70's song - old school